 By definition, each of the PM tools below has pros and cons.
 Their being on the list isn’t an explicit recommendation—but they’re options worth considering in your search.

 Got a favorite tool to add to the list?
-Let us know!
-[Latest update: October 2017]
+Let me know!
+[Latest update: February 2018]

 Project management software for agencies